equinor/webviz-subsurface/webviz-subsurface.md

 **Summary data**

 This plugin needs the following summary vectors to be exported:
+* WSTAT for all wells
-* FOPR, FWPR, FOPR, FWIR and FGIR
-* GPR for all group nodes in the network
+* FWIR and FGIR if there are injector wells in the network
-* GOPR, GWPR and GGPR for all group nodes in the production network     (GOPRNB etc for BRANPROP trees)
+* GOPR, GWPR and GGPR for all group nodes in the production network     except the terminal node (GOPRNB etc for BRANPROP trees)
-* GGIR and/or GWIR for all group nodes in the injection network
+* GGIR and/or GWIR for all group nodes in the injection network     except the terminal node.
-* WSTAT, WTHP, WBHP, WMCTL for all wells
 * WOPR, WWPR, WGPR for all producers
 * WWIR and/or WGIR for all injectors

+The following data will be displayed if available:
+* GPR for all group nodes
+* WTHP, WBHP, WMCTL for all wells

 **GRUPTREE input**